Senior Leadership Team

-From July 2018 Caroline's position became permanent and she now has responsibility for leading School Improvement across all subjects and across all age ranges.
+From July 2018 Caroline's position became permanent and she now supports the Director of School Improvement in leading School Improvement across all subjects and across all age ranges.

-Rob Christopher (Head of School - Emmanuel CE Middle School)
+Rob Christopher (Headteacher - Emmanuel CE Middle School)

-Rob is Head of School of Emmanuel CE Middle School.
+Rob is Headteacher of Emmanuel CE Middle School.

 Rob began at Emmanuel in September 2009 as Assistant Head with responsibility for PE.
 This quickly expanded to the Pastoral systems in school.
 In September 2013 he took on the role of Deputy Head with responsibility for Curriculum.
-The experiences provided him the platform to take on the role, initially interim, as Head of School at Emmanuel.
+The experiences provided him the platform to take on the role as Head of School and, following a review of responsibilities, Headteacher at Emmanuel.